TUDoAD/Abschlussarbeiten_Behr/Diana/Readme.md

 ```

 -	The ontology to be extended must be stored in the “ontologies” folder;
--	main_folder can also have a different name important is that all Python modules together with config.json are placed inside it;
+-	main_folder can also have a different name.
+Important is that all Python modules together with config.json are placed inside it;
 -	Global variables listed in config.json must be adjusted for the process.